 - Number of visitors per year to the WILDForest: approx. 12 000

 The Kalkalpen WILDForest is an area of a great international importance and a local hotspot for biodiversity depending on spontaneous natural process and ecosystem dynamics.
 It contains representatives of flora and fauna, typical for old-growth beech forests.
 The most striking and impressive features of this forest are big trees, the broken tree stems covered with a variety of fungi and the deadwood trunks of fallen trees.
-Priority species include also the sporadically presence of wolf, the protected alpine long-horned Rosalia beetle, and the bear moth.
+Priority species include also the sporadically present of wolf, the protected alpine long-horned Rosalia beetle, and the bear moth.
 In 1999, the Eurasian lynx was reintroduced in Nationalpark Kalkalpen.
 This was an important step for the return of the Eurasian lynx to the Alps.

 Wilderness Tourism Experience